MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-produce-live-events-from-your-device-coming-soon.md

 ## Benefits

-- Schedule live events directly within Yammer (takes less than 30 seconds end-to-end)
+- Schedule live events directly within Yammer (takes less than 30 seconds end-to-end).
-- Attendees can view a Teams produced event in Yammer (for all events scheduled from Yammer)
+- Attendees can view a Teams produced event in Yammer (for all events scheduled from Yammer).
-- Use Teams to produce your live event (no external app or device!)
+- Use Teams to produce your live event—without an external app or device!
-- Get access to all the analytics available from Microsoft Stream
+- Get access to all the analytics available from Microsoft Stream.
-- Question and Answer + regular Yammer events feed is available
+- Question and Answer + regular Yammer events feed is available.
-- All events are stored in Stream (and are searchable there, like any other live event)
+- All events are stored in Stream (and are searchable there, like any other live event).

 For the full list of features, see [Overview of live events](yammer-live-events.md).